Dames blanches: In France

-Thomas Keightley (1870) describes the Dames Blanches as a type of Fée known in Normandy "who are of a less benevolent character."
-They lurk in narrow places such as ravines, forest, and on bridges and try to attract passerby attention.
-They may require one to join in her dance or assist her in order to pass.
-If assisted she "makes him many courtesies, and then vanishes."
-One such Dame was known as La Dame d'Apringy who appeared in a ravine at the Rue Quentin at Bayeux in Normandy, where one must dance with her a few rounds to pass.
+La Dame d'Apringy is described as a Dame Blanche who appeared in a ravine at the Rue Quentin at Bayeux in Normandy, where one must dance with her a few rounds to pass.
 Those who refused were thrown into the thistles and briar, while those who danced were not harmed.
 Another Dame was known on a narrow bridge in the district of Falaise, named the Pont d'Angot.
 She only allowed people to pass if they went on their knees to her.
 Anyone who refused was tormented by the lutins, cats, owls, and other creatures who helped her.